SteveDoyle2/pyNastran/README.md

 <!--- [Download pyNastran v0.8] (https://github.com/SteveDoyle2/pyNastran/releases)  --->

 <!---
+### pyNastran v1.2.0 has not been released (x/xx/xx)
 This should be hidden...

+### pyNastran v1.1.1 has not been released (x/xx/xx)
+This should be hidden...
+--->

-### pyNastran v1.1.0 has not been released (6/25/2018)
+### pyNastran v1.1.0 has not been released (6/26/2018)

-It's been roughly a year and 100 tickets closed since the last version, so it's probably time for another release!
-I'm pleased to announce that the continuing problems of up-to-date documentation will hopefully be a thing of the past.  xxx has offered to host the documentation.
-The pyNastranGUI exe (previously hosted on Sourceforge) will also be hosted there.
+It's been roughly a year and ~100 tickets closed since the last version, so it's probably time for another release!

+Probably the most best thing is the documentation actually builds again.
+It was too big and took too long, so readthedocs failed.
+I'm pleased to announce that the continuing problems of up-to-date documentation will hopefully be a thing of the past.
+[M4 Engineering](http://www.m4-engineering.com) has offered to host the documentation on http://www.pynastran.m4-engineering.com.
+There's still some work to do regarding hosting documentation for older versions and the master, but that's hopefully coming soon.
 Outside of that, it's the same open-source project and will still be on Github.

 Regarding features, the focus has again been on robustness and testing.
 There has been a 10% increase in the testing coverage (the same as v0.8 to v1.0).
 There are a few changes (mainly in the BDF) though.
-The GUI now also supports PyQt4, PyQt5, and Pyside with the same API, which helps reduces the restriction on licensing.
+The GUI now also supports PyQt4, PyQt5, and Pyside with the same API, so it's a bit easier to install from source as simplifying licensing issues as PyQt is GPL.

 Programmatics
  - Dropping Python 3.4 support